-3d Marine Division Change of Command Ceremony 2023
+3d Marine Division change of command ceremony 2023

 U.S. Marine Corps Maj.
-Gen. Jay Bargeron and Maj.
-Gen. Christian Wortman salute during a pass-in-review conducted as part of a change of command ceremony on Camp Courtney, Okinawa, Japan, June 30, 2023.
-The ceremony signified the official transfer of command of 3d Marine Division from Maj.
-Gen. Bargeron to Maj.
-Gen. Wortman.
-(U.S. Marine Corps photo by Sgt.
-Jennifer Andrade)
+Gen. Jay Bargeron passes command of 3d Marine Division to Maj.
+Gen. Christian Wortman during a change of command ceremony on Camp Courtney, Okinawa, Japan, June 30, 2023.
+(U.S. Marine Corps video by Staff Sgt Albert J. Carls)

 |Date Taken: